-- French ex-pats Nathalie and Gilles Gauthier have brought the pastry traditions of their country to a warm, sweetly scented nook on north Main.
+French ex-pats Nathalie and Gilles Gauthier (new owners as of May 2023) have brought the pastry traditions of their country to a warm, sweetly scented nook on north Main.
 At A L’Epi De Ble, find crisp, buttercream filled macarons, plump croissants, and over the top mousse cakes with layers of creme brulee, all delivered with a smile and a lilting French accent.

 The Bee’s Knees

 The Almond Tree in The Forks Market stocks plenty of homegrown honey, including jars from John Russell Honey Company of Petersfield, MB, in flavours like saskatoon, strawberry, and chocolate.